-The Paradox of History by Nicola Chiaromonte (1970) investigates the idea of History by assessing literature (e.g. Tolstoy, Stendhal, etc.) which gave me some things to think about in terms of (and maybe apply to) my fictional people, relationships, and events.
+The Paradox of History by Nicola Chiaromonte (1970) investigates the idea of History by assessing literature (e.g. Tolstoy, Stendhal, etc.) which gave me some things to think about in terms of creating characters, relationships, and events.
 Here are a few of those things:

-Inconsistency in a single belief between allied characters can initiate a parting of ways (despite all other congruencies).
+Inconsistency in a single belief between allied characters can initiate a parting of ways (despite all other congruences)

 Ties that Bind